milhcbt/dockerfile/dimaskiddo-centos-7.x/README.md

-Debian Jessie (8.x) Base Image with Indonesia Local Repository and Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script
+CentOS (7.x) Base Image with Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script

 Build with love from Gegerkalong, Bandung, Indonesia